Limiting cartons, when possible, to a maximum weight of 50 pounds to make handling easier.

-Wrap items individually in clean paper; use tissue paper, paper towels or even facial tissue for fine china, crystal and delicate items.
+Wrap items individually in clean paper; use tissue paper, paper towels, or even facial tissue for fine china, crystal, and delicate items.
 Colored wrapping draws attention to very small things.
-Use a double layer of newspaper for a good outer wrapping.
+Use a double layer of newspaper for good outer wrapping.

-Build up in layers, with heaviest things on the bottom, medium weight next and lightest on top.
+Build up in layers, with the heaviest things on the bottom, medium weight next, and the lightest on top.

 Cushion well with crushed paper; towels and lightweight blankets also may be used for padding and cushioning.
-The more fragile the item, the more cushioning needed.
-Be sure no sharp points, edges or rims are left uncovered.
+The more fragile the item, the more cushioning is needed.
+Be sure no sharp points, edges, or rims are left uncovered.

 Pack small, fragile, individually wrapped items separately or a few together in small boxes, cushioning with crushed or shredded paper.

-Place small boxes in a single large box, filling in spaces with crushed paper.
+Place small boxes in a single large box, filling spaces with crushed paper.

 Seal cartons tightly with tape.

 As you finish with each carton, list the contents on the side of the carton (for easy viewing while cartons are stacked) and in a notebook.
 You might want to number and/or code the cartons as well.

 Indicate your name and the room where each carton should be delivered at the destination.
 Tape a sign on the door of each room at the destination corresponding to the carton labels so movers can get the cartons into the proper rooms quickly.